v-castaneda/game-word-asteroid/README.md

 # Asteroid Dodge!

 ## Introduction
 After many endless nights, you finally have a working JavaScript spaceship!
-And now you take flight but watch out!
-Asteroids ahead!!!
+And now you get to experience the wonder of space exploration but watch out!
+A  a treachourous asteroid belt may end your journey prematurely!!!

 **Asteroid Dodge** uses plain HTML, CSS, and JavaScript to generate a web game where you control a Spaceship as it navigates falling meteors.
-Be careful, your spaceship can only withstand few impacts (3 to be exact)!
+Navigate with care.
+Your spaceship is not indestructible and can only withstand a few impacts (3 to be exact)!

 ### Features
 - Designed entirely with HTML, CSS, and JavaScript